tempesta-tech/tempesta/README.md

 if a connection with a server is terminated for any reason, an effort is made to restore the connection.
 Sometimes the effort is futile.
-The directive `connect_tries` sets the maximum number of re-connect attempts after which the server connection is considered dead.
+The directive `server_connect_retries` sets the maximum number of re-connect attempts after which the server connection is considered dead.
 It is defined as follows:
 ```
-connect_tries <N>;
+server_connect_retries <N>;
 ```
 If this directive is not defined, then the number of re-connect attempts defaults to 10.
 A value of zero specified for `N` means unlimited number